merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

 Stream Processing Methods
 -------------------------
-The :py:class:`Composable` class offers roughly three groups of methods for processing streams.
+The :py:class:`Composable` class offers three kinds of methods for processing streams.

 * *Transformations* : :py:meth:`map`, :py:meth:`filter`.
 These methods can be used to apply a transformation over the stream.
 * *Terminal* : :py:meth:`join`, py:meth:`collect`.
 These methods are used to materialize the stream.